 with a pillow, slipped it under the talking skeleton.

 and in a few minutes he was wolfing down a salad and they were splitting

 a big bowl of lentil soup.
-The woman repeated “Excellent” every couple of
+The woman repeated “Excellent” again, every couple of

-minutes.
-I thought this was a tremendous achievement, to speak the word,
+minutes, in between sips.
+I thought this was a tremendous achievement, to speak

 After a while, Curls---who

-addressed her as Grandma---got up to go to the bathroom or something.
-The
+I heard address the lady as Grandma---got up to go to the bathroom or something.